Re-aged debt: What it is, how to avoid it

 Even though state and federal agencies have their eye on collection practices and rumors of a voluntary code of ethics travels though the collection industry, awareness is key to avoid re-aging a debt.
 "We see many of the same exact issues that were named in the Asset lawsuit continuing today," says House.

 ...
-[T]hey went and made a $1 cash payment and reopened the seven-year statue of limitations.
+[T]hey went and made a $1 cash payment and reopened the seven-year statute of limitations.

 |-- Steve A.